 Every component of the piece has its own meaning and purpose, and has been intentionally placed within the scene.

-“In the centre, we have the medicine man,” says Rosalie.
+“In the centre, we have the healer,” says Rosalie.
 “I was inspired by a photograph of a healer that came to Kwikwetlem in the 1960s to remove a hex on the territory.
 He’s standing on dogwood flowers, which are native to B.C. and still exist here today.
 They bring his healing powers from the past into the present.
 I have also embellished this wheel with his sacred healing plants—cedar, tobacco, sage and sweet grass—as well as representing all cultures through colour.
 The white people have knowledge, the black people have movement, the yellow have wisdom, the red people have vision.
 The message here is that if we use our given gifts together, we will foresee unity.”

 The mural features wild B.C. animals and water life, which Rosalie explains play an important role in recovery and healing.